-- Do make it a surprise: Even though you've discussed getting married, the marriage proposal itself can - and should - be a surprise.
-Find a moment and a manner that she won't be suspecting.
+- Do make it a surprise: Even though you've discussed getting married, the marriage proposal itself can—and should—be a surprise.
+Find a moment and a manner that your partner won't be suspecting.

 - Do find the right engagement ring: Since wearing an engagement ring is a lifetime commitment, make sure it's the right one.
 You might find an opportunity to window shop for rings when you are walking past a store, or you can bring it up in conversation.
-You can also ask her mother, sister, best friend, etc., to help choose the ring.
+You can also ask your partner's parents, sibling, best friend, etc., to help choose the ring.

-- Do know if she wants to pick out the engagement ring: Some brides-to-be are particular about their jewelry and want to be a part of the process -- and rightfully so: a ring is a big investment, so what better way to make sure she loves it than by going ring shopping together?
-Sure, you might lose that element of surprise because she's already expecting a particular ring, but, if you've spoken about marriage, she knows the proposal is coming sooner or later.
+- Do know if they want to pick out the engagement ring: Some brides(or grooms)-to-be are particular about their jewelry and want to be a part of the process—and rightfully so: a ring is a big investment, so what better way to make sure they love it than by going ring shopping together?
+Sure, you might lose that element of surprise because they are already expecting a particular ring, but, if you've spoken about marriage, they know the proposal is coming sooner or later.

-- Do talk to her parents: We've come a long way from the days of dowries, but there's still something respectful about asking for the parents' blessing.
+- Do talk to their parents: We've come a long way from the days of dowries, but there's still something respectful about asking for the parents' blessing.

 - Do pick a personal spot: Think about your favorite romantic places and choose a meaningful spot to pop the question.
-It could be as simple as in your living room or as complicated as whisking her away for a weekend in Paris.
-Just don't ask him in a supermarket aisle!
+It could be as simple as in your living room or as complicated as whisking your partner away for a weekend in Paris.
+Just don't ask them in a supermarket aisle.

 - Do be creative: Incorporate your personality, favorite things, hobbies, etc., into the proposal.
 Make it unique and memorable rather than a cookie-cutter proposal.

-- Do drop to one knee: Again, times have changed, but there is something so charming and romantic about a man on one knee asking the love of his life to marry him.
-Even if you're not a traditional guy, it will make the proposal more momentous.
+- Do drop to one knee: Again, times have changed, but there is something so charming and romantic about a person getting on one knee asking the love of their life to marry them.
+Even if you're not traditional, it will make the proposal more momentous.

-- Do tell her why you want to marry her: Don't just utter those four little words.
-Now is the perfect opportunity to tell her why she's the one for you, what marriage means to you, and what your hopes for the future are.
+- Do tell your partner why you want to marry them: Don't just utter those four little words.
+Now is the perfect opportunity to tell your partner why they are the one for you, what marriage means to you, and what your hopes for the future are.
 You might say something like "My life has never and could never be the same after I met you.
 You've made me more joyful, more stable and more inspired.
 I can't picture the rest of my life without you by my side.
 Will you do me the honor of marrying me?"

 - Do share the news: Don't feel like you have to blast the engagement right away.
 Take a moment, or however long you'd like, to reflect on your engagement and togetherness.
 Share the news when you're ready.

 - Don't make it public: If scriptwriters are to be believed, then every wedding proposal takes place on the street in front of hundreds of people.
-Unless she's said she wants a splashy proposal, it's way easier to make the proposal an intimate, personal thing.
-Many brides-to-be would prefer to have that magical moment be between just the two of you.
+Unless your partner has said they want a splashy proposal, it's way easier to make the proposal an intimate, personal thing.
+Many would prefer to have that magical moment be between just the two of you.
 After all, you've got the rest of your lives to tell other people about your marriage, but you've only got one engagement moment.

-- Don't hide the engagement ring in food: I hate to say it, as I'm sure there are some readers who were planning to do just this, but hiding the engagement ring in food is a tired idea.
+- Don't hide the engagement ring in food: We hate to say it, as we're sure there are some readers who were planning to do just this, but hiding the engagement ring in food is a tired idea.
 It's been in a thousand movies and TV shows, and you won't win any points for creativity.

 - Don't propose at a sports game: It depends on your bride-to-be and the kind of relationship you have, but sports games generally aren't the best proposal venues.
 They're loud, chaotic, and you won't be able to have any of the romantic reflection such a momentous occasion deserves.